 Before buying a Scottish Terrier, ideally the best situation would be for the buyer to visit a Scottie home, interact with the dogs, and discuss their habits.
 If the purchase is from an STCA referred breeder, this may be possible depending upon distance or time constraints.

-• Home Alone - Scotties are dependent upon being with people.
-It may seem strange given their independent personality, but they are indoor dogs that like to be around their family.
+- Home Alone - Scotties are dependent upon being with people.
+They are indoor dogs that like to be around their family.
 It is neither fair nor healthy to leave a Scottie penned up, crated, or on his own in the home if people are away for long periods.
-Arrangements should be made to return, at least every four hours, to tend to his needs.
-It is unsafe on too many levels to ever leave a Scottie out in the yard during the family’s absence.
-Reputable breeders will not sell a dog that is to be left outside.
+Arrangements should be made to return, at least every four hours, to tend to their needs.
+It is unsafe to ever leave a Scottie out in the yard during the family’s absence.

-• Exercise and Play – Scotties need to run, and his favorite games are chasing thrown toys, running the fence if outside critters tempt him, and playing with any other dogs.
+- Exercise and Play – Scotties need to run, and his favorite games are chasing thrown toys, running the fence and playing with any other dogs.
 He also thrives on long walks.
 His favorite toys are those that appeal to his hunting instincts, things he can chew on, shake, and hide in unexpected places.

-• Children – Brought up with children who respect his independent nature and his rights as a living personality, he can adjust to their activities and may appoint himself as their guardian.
+- Children – Brought up with children who respect his independent nature, he can adjust to their activities and may appoint himself as their guardian.
 However, his basic dignity makes him tend to shun rough and tumble games.
 Scotties do not like being startled and will not put up with clumsy petting, cuddling, hair pulling or teasing.

-• Barking - Scotties are protective of their turf and usually bark if they sense anyone or anything they see as a threat.
+- Barking - Scotties are protective of their turf and usually bark if they sense anything they see as a threat.
 This may include postmen, deliverymen, as well as passing dogs and cats.
 If neighbors become annoyed and lodge a formal complaint, the authorities would require you to take action.

-• The Yard - A high fence that cannot be jumped over, dug under, or scaled, with a locked gate, is required if the Scottie is to be let out into an unsupervised yard.
+- The Yard - A high fence that cannot be jumped over, dug under, or scaled, with a locked gate, is required if the Scottie is to be let out into an unsupervised yard.
 Yards must be secure, flowerbeds protected, gates and doors kept locked at all times.
-Electric fencing will not work.
+Electric fencing does not work.

-• Grooming - While not considered high maintenance, every two to three months unless you have had training and own the right equipment, you will need the services of a professional groomer to bathe, clipper, scissor trim the coat, and cut the toenails.
+- Grooming - While not considered high maintenance, every two to three months you will need the services of a professional groomer to bathe, clipper, scissor trim the coat, and cut the toenails.
 The coat and furnishings must be home-brushed thoroughly several times a week.

 BREEDER REFERRAL INFORMATION